 4. They Offer Independence

-Renewable energies are powerful since they can be used by individuals, families, communities, and countries.
-With the proper knowledge and resources, people can use renewable energies to power their homes with solar panels or wind turbines to become independent from the electric companies.
+With the right setup, individuals and communities can generate their own power and reduce dependence on utility companies entirely.
 The U.S. federal Inflation Reduction Act of 2022 introduced tax credits covering up to 30% of residential solar installation costs, making energy independence more financially accessible, as detailed by the Internal Revenue Service (IRS).
+That same credit structure also applies to small wind turbines and geothermal heat pump installations.

 Frequently Asked Questions